baashwell/checkout_kata/README.md

 Here is a list of the current commands that have been implemented:
 - close - This will close the application
 - list_commands - This will list the commands in the application
+- list_products - This will list the products currently in the application

 ## Task List
 Following is a list of high level tasks to carry out, each will need  unit testing, working code, manual testing and relevant documentation.

-- Add Import of data from a file to populate map of supermarket items, this will be done from a static file on start up
-- Add 'List Items' command to allow users to show all items in supermarket
-- Add 'Add Item {id}' to allow users to add an item to their basket
+Add 'Add Item {id}' to allow users to add an item to their basket
 - Add 'Checkout' to allow users to calculate their basket, printing the total cost and clearing the basket
 - Add in special offers map from static file
 - Update checkout to consult this map in calculation